Accelerator-One-Days-Track-1/skill-sharpening-project-two/readme.md

 # Skill Sharpening Project Two

-This project is a series of exercises to help you sharpen your skills in JavaScript.
+This project is a series of exercises to help you sharpen your basic JavaScript skills.

 Each file in the `src` folder focuses on a different data structure and a different goal.